-Chapter 2 of God(s) and Consciousness
+Chapter 2 from God(s) and Consciousness.

 I’ve worn glasses for forty-five years.
 I’m slightly farsighted and have a significant astigmatism in my left eye.
 Lenses compensate nicely.
 Looking through them, people, and the rest of the world come into clear focus.